PeterZs/SAN/README.md

 ```
 The generated list file will be saved into `./cache_data/lists/300W` and `./cache_data/lists/AFLW`.

-### Prepare images for the style-aggregated face generation module
+### Prepare images for training the style-aggregated face generation module
 ```
 python crop_pic.py
 ```
-The above commands are used to pre-crop the face images.
+The above commands will pre-crop the face images, and save them into `./cache_data/cache/300W` and `./cache_data/cache/AFLW`.

 ## Training and Evaluation